Discovering Shel Silverstein as an Adult Changed my Life

 What do I search for now?

-Here’s another poem called Masks, that sheds light on the human predicament:
+Here’s another poem called Masks, that feels timeless:

 She had blue skin,